yahyachammami/Yahia_Docs-/README.md

 ## ⚡ Fun fact: ...

-- **The same process repeats every year; you don't need to work hard, just check my docs and work smart**. (a7fedh XD)
+- **The same process repeats every year So you don't need to work hard, just check my docs and work smart**. (a7fedh XD)